 I have read a wide range of fiction and non-fiction, poems, plays and other reading material for a range of purposes.

-I have an increased familiarity with books from other cultures and traditions and can compare to books from our literary heritage.
+I have an increased familiarity with books from other cultures and traditions and can compare to books from our literary

 I can make detailed recommendations to others based on their tastes.

 I can confidently identify and discuss themes across a wide range of texts.

 I can make comparisons across texts including different text types.

 I can read a wide range of poetry by heart.

-I can read a wide range of poetry by heart.
-I can prepare and perform poems and plays to read aloud choosing intonation, tone and volume to show meaning.
-I can quickly and efficiently skim read to locate key information.
+I can prepare and perform poems and plays to read aloud

+choosing intonation, tone and volume to show meaning.

+I can quickly and efficiently skim read to locate key information,

 I can ask searching questions to improve my own and others' understanding of a text.

+I can accurately make detailed predictions from details stated and implied

-I can explain and evaluate how figurative language, vocabulary, grammar, text structure and organisational features affect meaning and the reader.
+I can explain and evaluate how figurative language, vocabulary, grammar, text structure and organisational features affect meaning and the reader

 I can make inferences referring to all aspects of the text and refer to different parts of the text.

-I know the purpose, audience and context for writing and use this knowledge to support comprehension.
+I know the purpose, audience and context for writing and use this knowledge to support comprehension,

-can clearly identify the writer's viewpoints and explain this with specific evidence from the text, explaining how this has an effect on the eader.
+I can clearly identify the writer's viewpoints and explain this with specific evidence from the text, explaining how this has an effect on the reader.